Sprinter Sha'Carri Richardson arrested for incident at Washington airport involving boyfriend

-Reigning world champion 100-meter sprinter Sha'Carri Richardson was arrested last weekend for allegedly assaulting her boyfriend at the Seattle-Tacoma International Airport.

-Richardson was charged Sunday with fourth degree domestic violence, according to the police report obtained by The Associated Press.
+Richardson was arrested Sunday on a fourth degree domestic violence offense, according to the police report obtained by The Associated Press.
 On Thursday, she ran in the opening round the women's 100 meters at U.S. track and field championships in Eugene, Oregon.
 She has an automatic bye to the world championships in September in Tokyo as the defending champion.

 “USATF is aware of the reports and is not commenting on this matter,” USA Track and Field said in a statement.